 In my work in the learning and development field, I have developed and delivered workshops on creativity and innovation, as well as cross cultural skills and diversity.
 We also train the trainers in these topics in live events and online.
 But in addition to my interest in each topic on its own, the relationship between creativity and culture has been at the top of my pyramid of interests.
 And for personal reasons.

-In many ways, I myself am the embodiment of multiculturalism and diversity.
-In one fun family gathering with my wife and three children when they were young, we noticed with amused wonder that the five of us were born on three different continents: Asia, Africa, and North America.
+In many ways, I am the embodiment of multiculturalism and diversity.
+In one fun family gathering with my wife and three children, we noticed with amused wonder that the five of us were born on three different continents: Asia, Africa, and North America.
 How many continents can your small family claim?
 If you claim four or more then you beat me. :)

 By Francois Basili, HumaNext President

-Have you noticed that exposure to different cultures yields many benefits to adults and children alike, including higher creativity and flexibility?
+Research shows that exposure to different cultures yields many benefits to adults and children alike, including higher creativity and flexibility.